-Employing great talent for your business is a skill and certainly, not one that’s developed overnight, but once you’ve hired them it can feel like you’ve hit the jackpot.
-The next step is making sure the talent you have wants to stay, and to do that, you need to grow your employees.
+Employing great talent for your business is a skill and not one that’s developed overnight.
+Once you’ve hired talented people it can feel like you’ve hit the jackpot.
+The next step is making sure those talented workers you took so many pains to employ want to stay.
+To do that you need to grow your employees.

-Millennials are known for their love of job hopping (a LinkedIn survey found that 45% of employees are planning on staying with their current employer for two years of less) and not necessarily because they don’t enjoy the role they’re in – it’s the opportunity to develop that often entices them in.
+Millennials are known for their love of job-hopping (a LinkedIn survey found that 45% of employees are planning on staying with their current employer for two years or less) and not necessarily because they don’t enjoy the role they’re in – it’s the opportunity to develop that often entices them in.

-When looking at personal employment growth there is no one size fits all approach.
+When looking at individual employee growth there is no one size fits all approach.
 Every employee will have different goals they want to achieve and different ways in which they will want to achieve them, so you’ll need to create a bespoke development plan for every employee you have.

-Whilst you may have a template in which development plans are structured and measured, the goals of each plan will often differ to the next.
-A development plan is there to guide an employee during their time with you, provide achievable goals and provide a sense of achievement once they get there.
+You may have a template in which development plans are structured and measured.
+The goals of each plan will often differ from the next.
+A development plan is there to guide an employee during their time with you.
+It will provide achievable goals and provide a sense of achievement once they get there.

 Development should be continuous.
-Plan regular catch ups throughout the process to discuss goals along the way, the return on investment for both parties and if there are any new goals either of you would benefit from.
+Plan regular catch-ups throughout the process to discuss goals along the way.
+Map out the return on investment for both parties and if there are any new goals either of you would benefit from.

 The modern workplace provides much more than feeling as though we have to be chained to the desk to complete our 9 to 5 duty.
-With many moving away from the traditional office setup and protocol the path is set to redefine the duties both within and out the job function.
+Many businesses are moving away from the traditional office setup.
+Many workplaces are converting to hybrid working.
+The path is set to redefine the duties both within and out the job function.

-In order to truly understand how the business works as a whole, it’s essential employees grasp how the different departments work together, who does what and what the end goal or company ethos is.
+In order to truly understand how the business works as a whole, it’s essential employees grasp how different departments work together.
+Who does what and what is the end goal or company ethos?
 Fail to do this and how will any employee truly develop within that company?
 They won’t is the simple answer.

-Look at what extra responsibility or involvement that may be useful outside of their role?
+Look at what extra responsibility or involvement may be useful outside of their role?
 If meetings aren’t confidential then have them sit in on other projects and get their advice.
-Through allowing them to do so you as a business may explore an avenue you may not have thought of, and as an employee they’ll have the chance to participate in another business area and develop their skillset.
+By allowing them to do so you as a business may explore an avenue you may not have thought of.
+As an employee, they’ll have the chance to participate in another business area and develop their skillset.

 Software is becoming ever more intelligent in how it aids your business and integrates with existing systems to provide smart reporting and results.
 Employees need the confidence to develop, and sometimes when making big decisions a bit of technical backup can enable them to learn the ropes ready for the future.